It’s good to be liked, but can it be good to be the most disliked?

 Google eventually tells him that if he gets more dislikes, he’ll “become more powerful than you can ever imagine”, which is why he went on the hunt to get as many as he could.
 See for yourself!

-When I think “war-related video games”, I think Call of Duty, and their reveal trailer for Infinite Warfare comes in at number six with 3.8 million dislikes.
+When I think “war-related video games”, I think Call of Duty, and their reveal trailer for Infinite Warfare comes in at number nine with 3.8 million dislikes.

 This game hit shelves in November 2016, and to fuel some excitement, the trailer for this first-person shooter video game came out in May.
 It’s safe to say that players of the game weren’t thrilled with what they saw, but perhaps they were too quick to voice their disappointment.